 After a certain age, which varies from person to person, brain function declines.
 Some areas of the brain decrease in size by up to 1% per year in some people but without any loss of function.
-Thus, age-related changes in brain structure do not always result in loss of brain function.
-However, a decrease in brain function with aging may be the result of numerous factors that include changes in brain chemicals (neurotransmitters),changes in nerve cells themselves, toxic substances that accumulate in the brain over time, and inherited changes.
+Thus, age-related changes only in brain structure do not always result in loss of brain function.
+However, a decrease in brain function with aging may result from numerous factors that include changes in brain chemicals (neurotransmitters), changes in nerve cells themselves, toxic substances that accumulate in the brain over time, changes in blood flow to the brain, and inherited changes.
 Different aspects of brain function may be affected at different times:

 Short-term memory and the ability to learn new material tend to be affected relatively early.

 Verbal abilities, including vocabulary and word usage, may begin to decline later.